grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Percy made a few further adjustments to the trim tanks, desperately tending the delicate balloon that held them aloft over the black sucking pit that so hungrily wanted to consume them.

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 She got the boat trimmed perfectly level, and then stood silently in the middle of the control room with a slight gap between her feet.
 She measured her own center of gravity against her boat's.
 In its current configuration it should be absolutely still.
 But she could feel some kind of movement.
 Very slow movement.

 "Sylvia, they passed us, a few hundred meters off to the west."
 Hemi reported, then after a pause continued.
 "They are swinging around again...
 It would seem that they may have lost us."

 "They are unwilling to come this deep, and unwilling to risk firing off a ping to find us.
 Good.
 Keep tracking them Hemi."
 Said Percy.

 Owen returned from the cargo hold.
-"Captain Percy, water is just fucking flowing in along the length of the repaired seam.
+"Captain Percy, water is just fucking flowing in like a stream all along the length of the repaired seam.
 I think we should start the bilge pumps."

 Percy felt her boat through her feet and knew it was telling her that the weight was increasing in the bow.
+That was certainly part of the movement of the boat she was feeling.
 "We can't start the pumps now Owen, we're just about to lose those fuckers up there, and if we start the bilges they'll definitely hear them.
 Bastian, keep trimming the forward tanks.
 They are far less likely to hear the air systems."

-Bastian turned his control chair to face the tank panel squarely, and he locked his eyes on the tank fill gauges.
+Bastian turned his control chair to face the tank panel squarely.
+He locked his eyes on the tank fill gauges.

-## Chapter 7

 [//]: # (### They drift away on a current)